wandb/docs/docs/guides/hosting/iam/automate_iam.md

 ## SCIM API

 Use SCIM API to manage users, and the teams they belong to, in an efficient and repeatable manner.
 You can also use the SCIM API to manage custom roles or assign roles to users in your W&B organization.
 Role endpoints are not part of the official SCIM schema.
-W&B adds role endpoints to support automated management of custom roles and to assign roles to users in W&B organizations.
+W&B adds role endpoints to support automated management of custom roles.

 SCIM API is especially useful if you want to: